 The No Toy Left Behind team will carefully pamper, grade, tag and present toys so that they are giftable.
 By keeping our focus solely on children’s toys we will be able to have a wider range and offer more choice.
 By supporting us you’re supporting our focus on facilitating sustainability and the creation of a local circular economy.
-You’re also supporting local families in financial difficulties who will be able to receive vouchers for our toys via the food banks.
+You’re also supporting local families in financial difficulties who will be able to receive tokens for our toys, via the food banks.
 We want our shop to be a friendly, welcoming community hub: a place where grown-ups and children can stop for a chat, are welcome to windowshop and encouraged to stay and play.

 If you want people to use secondhand toys why don't you just give the toys away?

 When we surveyed our community to figure out the barriers to buying preloved, the results showed that even when people liked secondhand toys, there was a strong preference to buy new toys as gifts because of the perception that preloved was cheap, tatty and not giftable without packaging/presentation.
 We want to create a buzz around preloved and make buying preloved toys a serious contender to buying new.

 Additionally, selling toys will allow us to 1.
 Be financially sustainable so that the project has longevity and won't need to rely on volunteers, grants and donations to cover the running costs.
 2. Support a great community facility for families 3.
 Support our project to supply giftable preloved toys for families in financial difficulties.
 To have a look at how we make No Toy Left Behind work financially please see our plan here.

 Is buying preloved toys sustainable?